Skip to main content

 Instead of making n8n send the HTTP request to the target website, you send HTTP POST request to ScrapeNinja API and supply the URL you want to get data from.

-The examples below are using cURL utlity for brevity.
+The examples below are using cURL utility for brevity.
 We can use n8n HTTP Request node to do the same thing.

 # Let's try to scrape some website... this is a same concept of using n8n HTTP request node to send request directly to a scraped website.